-And don’t forget to get quotes on packaging, if applicable.
+And don’t forget to get quotes on the packaging, if applicable.

-When buying direct from the manufacturer, it helps to have a good understanding of your product manufacturing process, and be able to use manufacturing terminology.
+When buying directly from the manufacturer, it helps to have a good understanding of your product manufacturing process, and be able to use manufacturing terminology.

 For example, people are sometimes unaware that tooling, dye charges, mould charges may apply.

 You can do a feasibility check by getting container quotes, Duties, and possible wharf charges for your product, or simply do our complimentary Feasibility Check, and we’ll let you know if it’s feasible or not.

 From myself and the team at ChinaDirect Sourcing, thank you for watching this video series.

 If you like what you see and hear, and want to know more about it, contact ChinaDirect Sourcing, see details below.